exaroton/exaroton-velocity/README.md

 # exaroton Velocity Plugin
 A Velocity plugin designed to use exaroton servers in your proxy network.
-This plugin can be used on proxies that don't run on exaroton as well.
+This plugin can also be used on proxies that don't run on exaroton.

 ## Setup
 1. Install the plugin and start the server